creativeprojects/go-selfupdate/README.md

 - Gitea

 Check the *-custom examples in cmd to see how a custom source like the GiteaSource can be used

 ### Copyright

-This work is based on:
+This work is heavily based on:

 - [go-github-selfupdate](https://github.com/rhysd/go-github-selfupdate): [Copyright (c) 2017 rhysd](https://github.com/rhysd/go-github-selfupdate/blob/master/LICENSE)